Do you have a Defined Benefit pension?

 Transferring a Defined Benefit pension is a highly involved process that requires the creation of a specialist report and pension transfers can only be advised upon by specially qualified financial advisers.

 The Government has made it a legal requirement to seek financial advice before you can transfer.
-This rule is there for your protection, and to make sure you are aware of all the advantages and disadvantages when considering a transfer.
+This rule is there for your protection, and to make sure you are aware of all the advantages and disadvantages when considering a defined benefit pension transfer.

 How can I find out if a pension transfer could be right for me?